-After a disastrous week that brought him criticism from both Democrats and Republicans, Donald Trump traveled to Phoenix, AZ for a rally.
-Back in campaign mode, he resorted to his usual talking points and lashed out at the media, Obama, Democrats, and Republican Sens.
-Mitch McConnell and John McCain.
+After a disastrous week that brought him criticism from both Democrats and Republicans, Donald Trump traveled to Phoenix, Arizona for a rally.
+Back in campaign mode, he resorted to his usual talking points and lashed out at the media, Obama, Democrats, and GOP senators Mitch McConnell and John McCain.
 The tone was a notable contrast from the president's address on Afghanistan last night, in which he stuck to the teleprompter.

 Trump opened his political rally in Phoenix with a call for unity, saying, "What happened in Charlottesville strikes at the core of America and tonight, this entire arena stands united in forceful condemnation of the thugs that perpetrated hatred and violence."

 But he quickly trained his ire on the media, shouting that he "openly called for healing unity and love" in the immediate aftermath of Charlottesville and claiming the media had misrepresented him.
 He read from his three responses to the violence — getting more animated with each one.